 “I’m excited for the opportunity to become the Firebirds next Head Coach,” said Wellwood.
 “I know that there is a great group of assistant coaches, support staff and players in place already.
 I’m looking forward to helping them achieve their personal aspirations and goals, and build off their current team goals.
 Having coached in Flint already, it’s a great hockey town that loves the Firebirds and I am looking forward to getting things started.”

-Wellwood is in the midst of his fifth consecutive season as a coach behind the bench.
+Wellwood just completed his sixth consecutive season as a coach behind the bench.
 Most recently, he has been an assistant coach for the University of Windsor Lancers Men’s Hockey Team in the Ontario University Athletics (OUA) league.
 As a player in the OHL, Wellwood amassed 125 points (58G, 67A) in 217 games, finishing with a plus-54 rating.
 Additionally, he nearly averaged a point-per-game in 44 OHL playoff contests, scoring 14 times and adding 17 assists for 31 points.

 “As owner I fully support the decision that the OHL has taken to bring Eric Wellwood in as Head Coach,” said Flint Firebirds Owner Rolf Nilsen.
 “I’d like to welcome Eric back to the organization as he was instrumental in the Firebirds’ first playoff run in franchise history.”